 And then you say, "At some point I am going to work through this and at some point I am going to draw a line.
 I am not sure when.
 I am not sure what it is going to be like but I know that I will not live like this forever."

 Those statements often give a sense of power.

 And, you are speaking the truth.

-When s/he continues to see the other person begin to shift your focal point away from him or her.
+When he continues or she continues to see the other person is begin to shift your focal point away from him or her.